 If only it were so easy!
 Depth and realism are important aspects of a mobile UI design, but they aren’t the only ones.
 Big, meaty differences between iOS and Android remain.

 We’re currently building an Android app to accompany SeatGeek’s iOS app.
 It has been helpful for me to atomize the differences between iOS and Android’s UI guidelines and to look at how popular apps adjusted their UIs across platforms.
+The OS of your mobile device has to be smooth and user-friendly for many activities including crypto trading.
+Many crypto traders are trading different cryptocurrencies and other assets using their mobile devices.
+However, a reliable crypto exchange is very important to make profits from crypto trading.
+Visit https://kryptoszene.de/exchanges/ to find the best crypto exchange in the market.
 This post is about what I’ve found .

 Some Android apps feel like crude, literal ports of their iOS 6 counterparts.
 Others feel tailored to the platform.
 The apps in the latter category are those that change their app to fit within Android’s mold.
 This spreadsheet compares a few dozen popular apps that support both iOS and Android on how well they conform to the Android-specific traits below.

 iOS 6 buttons tend to have a strong sense of depth.
 Designers achieve this with gradients, drop shadows, inner/outer glows, and other styles:

 Android buttons are usually monochromatic, with a tendency towards using iconography when possible:

 Like Android, iOS 7 embraces the monochrome.
 But its buttons are quite different.
 The standard iOS 7 button is plain monochromatic text with no background or border: